 - Collaborate on Planning: Working together to involve parents and the community in supporting teachers. - Invite Teacher Engagement: Ask teachers to attend meetings and join PTA by highlighting the value of PTA. - Identify Volunteer Opportunities: Recruit volunteers to assist teachers as allowed by administration. - Show Respect: Express appreciation for teachers and their valuable contributions to student success. - Solicit Feedback: Seek input from teachers on PTA initiatives through surveys and other channels. - Foster a Sense of Community: Organize informal social gatherings, fun nights, and outings. - Express Appreciation: Thank teachers for their dedication.
-Plan meaningful activities during Teacher Appreciation Week and acknowledge their hard work. - Demonstrate Cooperation: Recognize that the PTAteacher relationship is a partnership aimed at supporting teachers.
-Approach all interactions with teachers in a spirit of cooperation and collaboration.
+Acknowledge their hard work. - Demonstrate Cooperation: Approach all interactions with teachers in a spirit of cooperation and collaboration.